carr324/MATLAB-EMGAnalysis/README.md

 While the code should work for many types of EMG signals, it's been mostly applied to facial EMG analyses thus far (https://en.wikipedia.org/wiki/Facial_electromyography).
 As examples, see Carr, Winkielman, & Oveis (JEPG 2014; https://evanwalkercarr.weebly.com/uploads/3/2/3/1/32319711/carrwinkielmanoveis2013_jepg_msfinalpub.pdf) and/or Carr, Rotteveel, & Winkielman (Emotion 2016; https://evanwalkercarr.weebly.com/uploads/3/2/3/1/32319711/carr_rotteveel___winkielman__2016__-_emotion.pdf):

-For example Mindware files (or more info on the code), email carr324@gmail.com.
+For example Mindware files (or more info on the code), email Evan Carr at carr324@gmail.com.